saraspagno/COVID19-Simulation/README.md

 T  # threshold value for the change of P as a function of the disease state           0 <= T <= 100
 ```

 When starting the program, you will be prompt with a console.
-There you can choose wether to enter your parameters or continue with our pre-chosen ones.
+All the parameteres will be provided as text input.
+The instructions on which parameters are needed and how are provided during the program.
+There is also an option to run the program with pre-chosen parameters.
 **Follow the instructions in the console strictly, and input only legal values.**

 The pre-chosen parameters are: